ethereum/pm/All Core Devs Meetings/Meeting 52.md

 **Client Updates**

 **Geth**

 Karalabe: [00:38:22]
 * half a year ago we were working on pruning and we found errors which  now we confirmed was not our fault, so we have fresh anergy to work on prunning

-Martin: [00:20:22] I was actually open.
-Peter would be on I will ping him to see .

 **Parity**